 - If we update the code then also it won’t cause any problem in other parts of the Class.

-- We can test the individual part of the application as per our need.
+- We can test the individual part of the application as per our needs.

-- People who are new to VBA will find Class very difficult to apply.
+- People who are new to VBA will find the class very difficult to apply.

 Things to Remember